imgix/web-tools/README.md

 #### [**WebdriverIO**](http://webdriver.io/)

-This project uses **WebdriverIO** to drive its integration-testing tool.
-Integration tests test complete application code by requesting a real version of the application from a local server and controlling a real browser using [Selenium Standalone](http://www.seleniumhq.org/).
+This project uses **WebdriverIO** to drive its acceptance-testing tool.
+Acceptance tests test complete application code by requesting a real version of the application from a local server and controlling a real browser using [Selenium Standalone](http://www.seleniumhq.org/).
 Webdriver also allows us to run **visual regression tests** (VRTs), wherein we compare screenshots of the application in its current state to screenshots of the application from a known stable state to help us spot unexpected visual changes.
 The VRTs are driven by a tool called [Eyeball.js](./tools/eyeball.js).

 #### [**Eyeball.js**](./tools/eyeball.js)